johnpatrickmorgan/FlowStacks/README.md

 # NStack

 An NStack allows you to manage SwiftUI navigation state with a single stack property.
-You can hoist that state into a high-level view, such as a coordinator.
+This makes it easy to hoist that state into a high-level view, such as a coordinator.
 The coordinator pattern allows you to write isolated views that have zero knowledge of their context within the navigation flow of an app.

 ## Usage